 Can You Claim Compensation If You Did Not Take Time Off Work?

-By Olivia Grady.
-Last updated 18th May 2021.
+By Lewis Cobain.
+Last Updated 1st February 2023.
 If you’re wondering ‘can you claim compensation if you did not take time off work?’ then this guide can help.

 If you did not take time off for your injuries or illness.
 Can you still claim compensation if you did not take time off work?
 If you take time off work after an accident, this is often used as evidence towards the severity of your injuries when making a personal injury claim.
 Depending on the nature of your injury or illness, and your job role, it may not be necessary for your to take time off.
 If you can keep working, and if you want to do so, you have the same rights to claim compensation as if you did take time off.